 Michael Sobell Hospice was built on the site of Mount Vernon Hospital here in Northwood.
 The first patients were admitted to the 16 bed In-Patient Unit on Valentine’s Day, 1977.

 Since the opening of Michael Sobell Hospice, the range of patient care has developed further.
-On 23rd July 1982 a Day Hospice was opened by Dr Robert Runcie, the Archbishop of Canterbury.
-The Friends of Michael Sobell House wholly fund the running costs of the Day Hospice in accordance with the central aim of the Charity - to give the staff and volunteers at the hospice the money and resources they need to provide the best possible care.
+On 23rd July 1982, a Day Therapy Unit was opened by Dr Robert Runcie, the Archbishop of Canterbury.
+The Friends of Michael Sobell House wholly fund the running costs of the Day Therapy Unit under the central aim of the Charity - to give the staff and volunteers at the hospice the money and resources they need to provide the best possible care.

 Sir Michael Sobell